 All graphical representations of tensor properties and functional relationships of these tensor properties in tensor equations exist at points.
-Although these graphical images ("glyphs") occupy space they represent properties that exist at points and like scalar quantities these properties and how they are visualized are invariant to arbitrary transformations.
+Although these graphical images ("glyphs") occupy space they represent properties that exist at points and like scalar quantities these properties and how they are visualized are invariant to arbitrary transformations at points and through out independent parameter space.